1 UNF Dr

 Voting: All deliberations and votes must be conducted at committee meetings.
 A quorum (majority) must be present to conduct the voting process.
-Occasionally, because of conflicting schedules, committee members may not be able to attend each and every committee meeting.
-In these instances, absent committee members may provide evaluative input, but cannot cast a vote that will be tallied in the formal evaluation process.
-Votes may not be taken by telephone, by proxy or by email.
-Nor may voting occur by secret ballot.
+Occasionally, due to conflicting schedules, committee members may not be able to attend every committee meeting.
+In these instances, absent committee members may attend and vote via phone.
+Votes may not be taken by proxy or email.
+Secret ballots are not permitted.
 Screening and Evaluating Applicants

 During the screening process, selection criteria can be refined.
 If, for example, a broad requirement of "demonstrated administrative experience" was stated, the committee may now agree whether that will be measured in terms of years, levels of positions held, and/or scope of employees supervised.
 All refined selection criteria should be job related.
 Attempts to clarify and refine the selection criteria should not result in changed or unadvertised criteria.

 Ranking of applicants who meet the refined criteria should be done consistently, in a manner agreed upon by the committee as valid for predicting success in the position.
 When equivalences are agreed upon by the committee, they should be applied fairly to all candidates.
 Candidates who are approximately equal should be treated similarly; strict adherence to quantifying experiential and educational qualifications in terms of precise years-and-months is not recommended.
 For more information see, Sample Evaluation Matrix Form.

 Ranking methods may be determined as each round of the search proceeds.
 However, University search and screen procedures require that minutes detailing the committee's deliberations include the rationale for eliminating any candidate from further consideration.
 The entire committee should make the final screening decisions, even if a subcommittee was formed to make the initial screening decisions.
 Committee deliberations at this point should produce the approximate number of interview candidates specified in the Recruitment Plan.
 The Americans with Disabilities Act and Reasonable Accommodations